UpPrograms I use

 DaVinci Resolve - Advanced video editor from Blackmagic Design

 I tend to use Windows Live Movie Maker when I want to put small videos together, but when I need something more sophisticated Resolve seals the deal.
 It's a very full-featured and free alternative to Premiere Pro.
 The company behind it, Blackmagic Design manufactures cameras and equipment and they also sell a professional version.
-Standard Resolve though, is so good for the (lack of a) price.
+Standard Resolve though, is so good for the price.

 That said as my friend Carrot put it while using it for the first time, the price you pay is not monetary.
 It's a beefy program that needs a fast CPU and free RAM to run smoothly.
 My Phenom ii workstation can use it comfortably with 9GB RAM, but your results will likely vary especially on laptops or processors that are less equipped.